prakharrai1609/Work-manager/README.md

 2. Go into the project directory using the terminal.
 3. Tun the command : " npm install " to install all the modules and dependencies of the project.
 4. Then run the command : " node app.js " to run the project.
+5. Then go into your browser and type : localhost:5000

 ## Preview :
 Link : https://drive.google.com/file/d/1LBvh42vzl5Ov31Y6relm2zo-TqXXxtxA/view?usp=sharing